siddhartha-gadgil/DeptWeb/_events/2021-07-30-farewell-gadadhar-misra.md

 (1800s), studied by Schur in his thesis (1901), and has featured extensively in recent Eigenfunction Seminars (2017, 2018).
 As an application, I will generalize a determinant formula named after Cauchy, which is the special case $f(x) = 1/(1-x)$ and $t=1$ above.

----

-#### Lecture 7​

-__Speaker:__ Gautam Bharali

-__Title:__ ​ Hilbert and Minkowski meet Kobayashi and Royden, and...

-__Abstract:__ The Wolff--Denjoy theorem is a classical result that says: given a holomorphic self-map f of the open unit disc, exactly one of the following holds true: either f has a fixedpoint in the open unit disc or there exists a point p on the unit circle such that ALL orbits under the successive iterates of f approach p.
-This result is hard to generalise to higher dimensions, although Abate has a precise analogue for strongly convex domains.
-A (real) convex domain has an intrinsic distance associated to it -- the Hilbert distance.
-Beardon simplified the proof of Wolff and Denjoy and, in the process, showed that their conclusion in fact holds true for any self-map of a convex domain that is contractive with respect to the Hilbert distance.
-This strongly suggests that the Wolff--Denjoy theorem is only incidentally about holomorphic functions.
-The latter observation is one of the motivations behind separate works with Zimmer and Maitra.
-In these works, we show that the Wolff--Denjoy phenomenon extends to most families of domains whose metric geometry we have some understanding of.
-We shall have no time for proofs -- we shall discuss motivations, analogies and intuitions.